ZerBea/hcxdumptool/README.md

 General Information
 --------------------

-An overview of Hashcat mode 22000. - (https://hashcat.net/wiki/doku.php?id=cracking_wpawpa2)
+* An overview of Hashcat mode 22000. - [Hashcat Wiki](https://hashcat.net/wiki/doku.php?id=cracking_wpawpa2)

-A set of tools by **ZerBea** intended for processing capture files. - [hcxtools](https://github.com/ZerBea/hcxtools)
+* A set of tools by **ZerBea** intended for processing capture files. - [hcxtools Repository](https://github.com/ZerBea/hcxtools)

-Old but still applicable write-up by **atom** of the Hashcat forums covering a new attack on WPA/WPA2 using PMKID. - (https://hashcat.net/forum/thread-7717.html)
+* Old but still applicable write-up by **atom** of the Hashcat forums covering a new attack on WPA/WPA2 using PMKID. - [Hashcat Forum Thread](https://hashcat.net/forum/thread-7717.html)

-Hashcat mode 22000 write-up by **atom** of the Hashcat forums. - (https://hashcat.net/forum/thread-10253.html)
+* Hashcat mode 22000 write-up by **atom** of the Hashcat forums. - [Hashcat Forum Thread](https://hashcat.net/forum/thread-10253.html)

+* A write-up by **Ido Hoorvitch** from CyberArk covering the statistics of WPA/WPA2 password cracking. - [CyberArk Article](https://www.cyberark.com/resources/threat-research-blog/cracking-wifi-at-scale-with-one-simple-trick)

 What Doesn't hcxdumptool Do?
 -----------------------------